 The Classic Stockdale Edition of 1790

-John Stockdale continued his interest in Defoe’s work by publishing a new two volume edition of the original Defoe text of the first two volumes of Robinson Crusoe in 1790.
-This was adorned with the first satisfactory and realistic set of illustrations for the book which were created by Thomas Stothard.
+John Stockdale of London published a new two volume edition of the original Defoe text of the first two volumes of Robinson Crusoe in 1790.
+This edition was adorned with the first satisfactory and realistic set of illustrations for the book, which were created by Thomas Stothard.
 The second volume concludes with a Life of Defoe by George Chalmers, together with an engraved portrait of Defoe which had first been published in 1703.

 Several editions of Robinson Crusoe with Stothard’s illustrations were published by Stockdale over the next 15 years.
 Later editions by a range of publishers continued to use re-engraved versions of Thomas Stothard’s illustrations well into the first half of the 20th century.
 My copy of Stockdale’s original 1790 edition of Robinson Crusoe is shown below, together with some examples of Stothard’s illustrations.

 This is the first of a series of blogs looking at the history of the popular adventure books for boys that began to appear in the UK around 1840.
 Before this date, juvenile literature was educational, religious and improving, with the element of excitement and adventure conspicuously lacking.
 In the 1830s and 1840s this began to change, largely due to the influence of the almost exactly contemporary writers, James Fenimore Cooper (1789-1851) in the USA and Captain Frederick Marryat (1792-1848) in the UK.

 As usual, I will be taking a book collecting approach, and will attempt to document the books written and published by the major authors within this genre.
 I will cover the period 1840 to 1940 and will mainly consider British authors and British editions.
 All of the books that I will show as examples will be chosen from my personal collection.